pycckuu/trusted-setup-ceremony-testing/README.md

 docker pull pantherprotocol/trusted-setup-ceremony:latest
 ```

-You can use a specific version by replacing `:latest` with a version tag like `:0.1`.
+You can specify a version by replacing `:latest` with a version tag (e.g., `:0.1`).

-### Understanding Docker Commands
+### Docker Command Parameters Explained

-- `-v $(pwd)/contributions:/app/contributions` mounts the `contributions` folder in your current directory to the container
+- `-v $(pwd)/contributions:/app/contributions` - Mounts your local contributions directory to the container
-- `-it` enables interactive input required for the contribution
+- `-it` - Enables interactive mode required for entropy input
-- `--rm` removes the container after execution
+- `--rm` - Automatically removes the container after execution
-- The Docker image supports both AMD64 (x86_64) and ARM64 architectures
+- The image supports both AMD64 (x86_64) and ARM64 architectures

-## For Coordinators Only
+## Coordinator Instructions

 If you are coordinating the ceremony:

-1. Initialize the repository by copying r1cs and zkey files to the `0000_initial` folder
+1. Initialize the repository by copying the r1cs and zkey files to the `contributions/0000_initial` folder
 2. Push this initial setup to the repository